StuartHan/cse110-w21-group1/admin/meetings/022321-retrospective.md

 	- Ability to customize times for phases
 	- Chinese translation for code and UI
 - Showcase of every new feature implemented by the programming team
+- Discuss who is responsible for what features moving forward

 ### Plans:
 - Moving onto more advanced features of the app that increase usability and the "fun" factor